CFPB Issues Advisory Warning Consumers Not To Be Deceived

 - Without a good plan, a consumer could outlive the loan money: Consumers should have a financial plan in place that accounts for a long life.
 That way, if a consumer needs to tap into their home equity, they won’t do it too early and risk running out of retirement resources later in life.

 The Bureau has questions and answers about reverse mortgages at Ask CFPB.
-The Bureau also has developed a consumer guide for older Americans with key facts on reverse mortgages.
+The Bureau also has developed a for older Americans with key facts on reverse mortgages.
 Consumers can submit a complaint with the CFPB about reverse mortgages online at www.consumerfinance.gov, by phone at 1-855-411-CFPB or TTY/TDD (855) 729- 2372, or by mail.

 More information for older Americans and their caregivers about making financial decisions, protecting assets, preventing financial exploitation, and planning for long-term financial security can be found at: consumerfinance.gov/older-americans/